-9.10.6 Rural Fire Fighting Supply
+9.10.6 Rural fire fighting supply

-- a) It is a requirement of the TRMP that each residential lot shall have an additional tank of at least 23,000 litres (25,000 litres ideal) provided in an approved location solely for fire fighting purposes.
-The tank shall be fitted with approved camlock fittings and remain full at all times. - b) Additional water for rural fire fighting can be achieved from a number of sources; dams, water tanks, pools and lakes, streams and rivers, sea water. - c) A fire appliance should be able to sit on a hard standing area and be no more than 6.0m from the water source.
-The water source should be no more than 3.0m below, and no more than 10.0m above the appliance pump inlet. - d) When rural supplies require tanks with capacity of 23,000 litres or more to enable connection of fire fighting equipment, a camlock coupling shall be fitted to these.
-Appropriate all-weather access for a two axle truck shall be provided to the tank site. - e) In cluster housing developments in rural supply areas, a storage capacity of 90,000 litres for fire fighting may be combined into a group of linked tanks above house levels and sited to mitigate visual impact on the landscape (as an alternative to individual tanks on each property).
+- a) It is a requirement of the TRMP that each residential lot shall have an additional tank of at least 23,000 litres, provided in an approved location solely for fire fighting purposes.
+The tank shall be fitted with approved camlock fittings and remain full at all times. - b) Additional water for rural fire fighting can be achieved from a number of sources; dams, water tanks, pools and lakes, streams and rivers, sea water. - c) A fire appliance should be able to sit on a hard standing area and be no more the 6.0m from the water source.
+The water source should be no more than 3.0m below and no more than 10m above the appliance pump inlet. - d) When rural supplies require tanks with capacity of 23,000 litres or more, a camlock coupling shall be fitted to these to enable connection for fire fighting equipment.
+Appropriate all-weather access for a two axle truck shall be provided to the tank site. - e) In cluster housing developments in rural supply areas, a storage capacity of 90,000 litres for firefighting may be combined into a group of linked tanks above house levels and sited to mitigate visual impact on the landscape (as an alternative to individual tanks on each property).
 These tanks may be fed from the rural restrictor supply and/or from roof supply and pumps.
-These shall be provided with access, reticulation (a minimum 100mm diameter main), fittings for fire fighting purposes and a hard standing area reserved for fire appliances.
-The fire service couplings shall be no further than 90.0m from, and no closer than 6.0m to the hazard.
+These shall be provided with access, reticulation (a minimum 100mm diameter main), fittings for fire fighting purposes and hard standing areas reserved for fire appliances.
+The fire service couplings shall be no further than 90m from and no closer than 6.0m to the hazard.

-9.11 Field Acceptance Pressure Testing for Water Supply Pipelines
+Appendix 9.1 - Field Acceptance Pressure Testing for Water Supply Pipeliens

-9.11.1 Introduction and General Comments
+9.10.7 Introduction and General Comments

-To date the acceptance pressure test requirements used for water supply pipelines have generally been too insensitive.
+The acceptance pressure test requirements used for water supply pipelines have generally been too insensitive to date.
 It is believed that many pipelines have been allowed to pass with unacceptable leaks, generally through ineffective testing procedures and/or low acceptance requirements.
 The procedures detailed in this document represent the latest acceptance requirements and procedures from Australia and Europe.

-Section 9.12 gives general pressure test requirements for all pressure testing including detailed material-specific test methods.
-Appendix 9-2 has a pressure test record and Section 9.12.5 has some general comments on the measurement of make up water volume and pressure measuring equipment.
+Section 3 gives general pressure test requirements for all pressure testing and Sections 4, 5 and 6 give material-specific test methods in detail.
+Appendix A has a pressure test record and Appendix B has some general comments on the measurement of make up water volume and pressure measuring equipment.

-9.11.2 Acceptance Pressure Tests for all Pipeline Materials
+9.10.8 Acceptance Pressure Tests for all Pipeline Materials